armory/docs/content/en/docs/armory-admin/okta.md

 ---
-title: Okta SAML Integration
+title: Configuring Auth for Spinnaker Using Okta SAML
-weight: 160
+linkTitle: Integrating Okta for Auth
+description: Spinnaker supports using Okta for authentication and authorization.
 ---

-Okta is a authorization and authentication service provider using SAML.

 ## Configure a Spinnaker application in Okta